kannan0071/ProjectWork-1/README.md

 This project serves as a foundation for future developments in expanding the system to detect and classify specific chromosome abnormalities such as duplications, deletions, and translocations, aiding in the diagnosis of genetic disorders.

 ## Articles published / References
 1. M. S. Al-Kharraz, L. A. Elrefaei, and M. A. Fadel, "Automated system for chromosome karyotyping to recognize the most common numerical abnormalities using deep learning," IEEE Access, vol. 8, pp. 157727-157747, Sep.
 2020.
-[Online].
-Available: https://doi.org/10.1109/ACCESS.2020.3019937.

 2. J. Anwar et al., "Chromosome classification and defect detection using Deep Convolutional Neural Networks", IEEE Access, vol. 9, pp. 43216-43224, Feb.
 2021.

-3. R. Gupta et al., "Automated chromosome classification using ResNet-based deep learning approach", Medical Imaging 2021: Digital Pathology, vol. 12032, 2021, doi: 10.1117/12.2618910.
+3. R. Gupta et al., "Automated chromosome classification using ResNet-based deep learning approach", Medical Imaging 2021: Digital Pathology, vol. 12032, 2021.

 4. N. Sinha et al., "Karyotyping using AlexNet and data augmentation for chromosome defect detection", Pattern Recognition Letters, vol. 146, no. 5, pp. 202-209, Jun.
 2022.

 5. M. Kaur and R. Kumar, "YOLOv3-based method for real-time karyotype analysis and chromosome abnormality detection", Computers in Biology and Medicine, vol. 146, p.
 105716, Dec.
 2022.

 6. Z. Shamsi et al., "Automated Deep Aberration Detection from Chromosome Karyotype Images," arXiv, vol. 2211.14312v1, Nov.
 2022.
-[Online].
-Available: https://arxiv.org/abs/2211.14312.

 7. D. Menaka and S. G. Vaidyanathan, "Chromenet: A CNN architecture with comparison of optimizers for classification of human chromosome images," Multidimensional Systems and Signal Processing, vol. 33, no. 3, pp. 747-768, Mar.
 2022.
-[Online].
-Available: https://doi.org/10.1007/s11045-022-00819-x.

 8. L. Zhou et al., "Chromosome anomaly detection using a hybrid deep learning model combining ResNet and YOLOv4", Journal of Biomedical Informatics, vol. 134, no. 7, p.
 104009, Aug.
 2023.